-6.9 If the historic building lies within Flood Zone 2 or 3, a Flood Risk Assessment will be required.
-Depending on the risk, mitigation measures may be required and the applicant will need to show how any necessary mitigation measures can be safeguarded and maintained effectively throughout the lifetime of the development.
+6.10 If the historic building lies within Flood Zone 2 or 3, a Flood Risk Assessment will be required.
+Depending on the risk, mitigation measures may be required and the applicant will be required to show how any necessary mitigation measures can be safeguarded and maintained effectively throughout the lifetime of the development.